presentt/phreeqc-syntax/README.md

 ## Disclaimer

-This is just a syntax-highlighter for facilitating text editing and reading phreeqc files.
-It does not interfere in how PHREEQC executes the scripts.
+This extension provides syntax highlighting and execution shortcuts for PHREEQC and PhreePlot files.
+The execution functionality runs external commands and does not interfere with how PHREEQC or PhreePlot process the scripts.
 Use it at your own risk.
 This project is not an official PHREEQC or USGS project, nor it is endorsed by the authors of PHREEQC and related organizations.

 ## License